Two-stage Geometric Information Guided Image Reconstruction: Conclusion and remarks

 We proposed a two-stage compressive sensing image reconstruction algorithm based on shearlet transform and weighted TV.
 The first stage is to use standard $\TV$-$L_1$-$L_2$ model with shearlet transform to get an initial guess for the underlying image of interest.
 Geometric information extracted from this guess serves as an initial a priori in weighted $\TV$-$L_1$-$L_2$ model to further enhance the reconstruction accuracy.
 This kind of geometric information extraction and image reconstruction are alternated in a mutually beneficial fashion until it converges.
 Replacing the conventional wavelet transform with shearlet transform, the model is able to promote the signal sparsity, and preserve multiple directional features better during the recovery.
 The spatially variant weights associated to TV plays an important part in preserving sharp edges while reducing staircase effects of TV.
 The minimization problem is solved by split Bregman which divides one complicated optimization problem with nondifferentiable terms into three sets of subproblem, each of which has closed-form solutions.
 Convergence of the algorithm is guaranteed under mild conditions.
 The proposed approach is compared with two recent related work.
 Numerical experiments show the consistent overwhelming advantages of our algorithm.

 The proposed approach GeoCS is better than RecPF and EdgeCS in reconstructing complicated piecewise smooth images.
-However, as for piecewise constant images, it's sufficient to apply one-stage methods.
+However, as for piecewise constant images, it is sufficient to apply one-stage methods.
 Moreover, by adapting the weights to the spatially variant gradients along with two-stage reweighting scheme, GeoCS integrates more reliable geometric prior to the reconstruction than EdgeCS.
 Our extensive experience shows that the more accurate geometric information is obtained during the algorithm, the better the overall scheme will perform.
-But, it is possible that the extracted geometric information is not reliable at all in case of extremely insufficient samples or excessive noise and thereby GeoCS might fail.
+A high-quality result of Stage I will speed up the convergence of Stage II and potentially ease the parameter tuning.
+Nevertheless, it is possible that the extracted geometric information is not reliable at all in case of extremely insufficient samples or excessive noise and thereby GeoCS might fail.
 There is still room to study how to extract much more reliable geometric information from noisy incomplete measurements and how to efficiently utilize them.
 Furthermore, some recent acceleration techniques, e.g., Nesterov's accelerated gradient descent\cite{Nesterov:83}, can be applied to speed up the convergence.